pism/pism/doc/browser/petsc.md

 `-start_in_debugger` and `-on_error_attach_debugger`.
 Option `-log_summary`
 is useful to get some diagnostics written to the terminal.

 The `PetscViewer` interface allows PETSc objects to be displayed.
-One can "view" a `Vec` to a graphical (X) window, but the "view" can be saving the `Vec` to a binary file on disk, in plain text to the terminal (standard out), or even by sending to a running instance of *Matlab.*  In PISM the X views are available under options -view_map, -view_slice, and -view_sounding.
+One can "view" a `Vec` to a graphical (X) window, but the "view" can be saving the `Vec` to a binary file on disk, in plain text to the terminal (standard out), or even by sending to a running instance of *Matlab.* In PISM the X views are available using the `-view_map` option.
 See the "User's Manual".
 When viewing `Vec` s graphically in multiprocessor jobs, the display may have to be set on the command line, for instance as `-display :0` or similar; this must be given as the final option.
 For example,

     mpiexec -n 2 pisms -view_map thk -display :0